 if your company has files that include Material Test Reports and

-manufacturers that make these equipment units having smaller flanges,
+that make these equipment units, having smaller flanges, usually make

-usually make them from one piece of steel, either bar stock or a
+them from one piece of steel, either bar stock or a forging.

 Since you had a welded unit fail,

-for those items for which you can find no documentation, you may want
+you may choose to remove those welded units for which you can find no

-to sort them; as those that appear to be made as one piece, and those that
+that appear to be made as one piece, and those that appear to have

-"Made Without Welding" and as "Made by Welding."
+appearance of Flange X Union Adapters "Made Without Welding" and "Made